Camille Étienne: Political activism

 In 2018, she became spokesperson of the On est prêt collective.
 She spoke at the European Parliament, notably alongside Greta Thunberg, Belgians Adélaïde Charlier and Anuna De Wever and the German Luisa Neubauer.

-It was at Sciences Po Paris that Étienne turned her attention to the climate crisis.
+It was at Sciences Po Paris that Camille turned her attention to the climate crisis.
 She became president of the student branch of Amnesty International.
 She was also elected, in 2018, to the student organisation NOVA.

 During lockdown, she created the collective 'Avant l'orage' (Before the Storm) which aims to bring together art and environmentalism.
 On 28 May 2020 the collective's YouTube channel released a video titled Wake Up.
-The video, filmed in the mountains, features the activist with a dancer and engineering graduate, Léa Durand. Étienne speaks about the climate emergency and reminds viewers, particularly those from Generation Y, on the need to act.
+The video, filmed in the mountains, features the activist with a dancer and engineering graduate, Léa Durand.
+Camille speaks about the climate emergency and reminds viewers, particularly those from Generation Z, on the need to act.
 Her words are accompanied by movements from the dancer.
 The video was a success, gaining 15 million views on various platforms and has been translated into Spanish, English, German and Portuguese.

 In August 2020, while speaking at the Medef summer school, she suggested "working less, but maybe with more meaning" to "reinvent" the world of business.
 She also questions the economic growth model, which, according to her, pushes us to "produce too much", "exceed planetary limits" and so "directly endangers our lives".

-On 10 February 2021, Étienne took part in a demonstration near the Élysée with politicians and activists including Matthieu Orphelin, Cécile Duflot, Marie Toussaint and Cyril Dion.
+On 10 February 2021, Camille took part in a demonstration near the Élysée with politicians and activists including Matthieu Orphelin, Cécile Duflot, Marie Toussaint and Cyril Dion.
 See denounced the "lack of courage" from President Emmanuel Macron, who, according to her, "unraveled" the proposals of the Citizens Convention for Climate when drafting the 2021 loi Climat (Climate Law).

 On 16 June 2021, she announced that, alongside activist Cyril Dion and MEP Pierre Larrouturou, she was filing a complaint against Jean Castex and four other ministers (Bruno Le Maire, Barbara Pompili, Emmanuelle Wargon and Jean-Baptiste Djebbari) for their inaction in the face of climate change.
 The French State having already been condemned on numerous occasions (most notably by the Affaire du siècle campaign), they argued that taking individual ministers to court would be a more effective action.

-Étienne is also engaged in campaigns against greenhouse gas emissions, in particular the EACOP, the world's largest heated oil pipeline planned in East Africa by TotalEnergies and the Lützerath mining site in Germany, as well as the exploitation of the seabed.
+Camille is also engaged in campaigns against greenhouse gas emissions, in particular the EACOP, the world's largest heated oil pipeline planned in East Africa by TotalEnergies and the Lützerath mining site in Germany, as well as the exploitation of the seabed.

 In May 2023, she published Pour un soulèvement écologique : dépasser notre impuissance collective (For an Ecological Uprising: Overcoming our Collective Helplessness).

 In October 2023, she joined the fight against the planned A69 motorway linking Castres (Tarn) to Toulouse.